saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 Layout file contains the information about variuos elements and thier positioning.
 These elements are called views.

-constraint layout
+### constraint layout
-constraint layout allows you to create large, complex layouts with flat view hierarchies (no nested view groups).In a constraint layout, you position a view by defining at least one horizontal and one vertical constraint.
+Constraint layout allows you to create large, complex layouts with flat view hierarchies (no nested view groups).In a constraint layout, you position a view by defining at least one horizontal and one vertical constraint.

-View Groups: Holds multiple view (buttons, text etc).
+- View Groups: Holds multiple view (buttons, text etc).
 For eg. LinearLayout.

 Parent of the mainactivity is root view, which is the entire screen.

 Strings in your app should be located in resources folder.

-findViewById() : Find the view(element) by id you assigned.
+**findViewById()** : Find the view(element) by id you assigned.
 You should minimize the use of findViewById() as it is an expensive operation.

 "lateinit" keyword: Tells Kotlin compiler that the variable will be initialized before it is accessed.
 It is a common pattern in android to initialize non null variables.

 "tools" namespace: It is used when you want to define dummy content when you are previewing the app in the preview pane.
 Attribute using the tools namespace are removed when you compile the app.